wvtech/dotnetRepo/README.md

 ## Usage with demo application:
- Can see full usage of this module and understand how to access and use it.Follow the link (http://103.231.44.154:9999/)
+ Can see full usage of this module and understand how to access and use it.Follow the link (http://103.231.44.154:9999/) (First Register yourself as an Organization then login in the module and then perform different operations as Add Users in your Organization , Edit Your Profile , Manage Your User's profile , Set Permissions For Users , Active Or InActive Users in your organization.)

 ## Download Complete Code with RESTfull APIs.
  Can download our complete code along with APIs from link (https://github.com/wvtech/AngularModules).